vlin02/MonteCarlo-Poker/README.md

 Time elapsed: 1.77971s

-# How the numbers are crunched
+# Simulation Methods
 Fast poker simulations depend on two variables 1) time spent generating random samples 2) time spent evaluating winner of each sample.
 MonteCarlo-poker acheives both at linear time.

 ## Random hand generation
 For a single simulation, random cards fill in the remaining community cards and random hands.
-Thus, it boils down to being able to efficiently

-generating random *n* (52 - cards from community and holes) choose *k* (# of random cards needed) combinatorials with no replacement.
+Thus, it boils down to being able to efficiently generating random *n* (52 - cards from community and holes) choose *k* (# of random cards needed) combinatorials with no replacement.

-Unfortunately I found no online solution, so I created my own.
-The procedure involves taking enough repitition of each of the *n* available cards

-and shuffling them into a random sequence.
+Unfortunately I found no online solution, so I developed my own.
+The procedure involves taking enough repitition of each of the *n* available cards and shuffling them into a random sequence.
 MonteCarlo Poker then iterates along the sequence to generate the samples, keeping track of the placement of each of the n unique  cards to ensure each samples contains unique cards.

 ### Some math...
-The efficiency of this sequence-based algorithm is mostly thanks to the fact that the length of the sequence is provides just enough randomly shuffled cards to carry out the procedure described above (for large *N*).
-In particular, if L = *ceil(N x k) /n*, MonteCarlo-Poker generates a *n x (L + 1)*-length random sequence.
+The efficiency of this sequence-based algorithm in this use-case is mostly thanks to the fact that the sequence contains at most ~100 excess cards that are not used by the simulation, which is negligble for large N. In particular, if L = ceil(N x k) /n, MonteCarlo-Poker generates a n x (L + 1)-length random sequence.

 ## Hand Evaluations
-MonteCarlo poker only needs to do 21 lookups (7 choose 5 cards) to determine the strength of a hand.
+MonteCarlo poker performs 21 vector lookups (7 choose 5 cards) to determine the strength of a hand.
 Transitions between each 5 card combination are also optimized, with inspiration from Heap's algorithm.

-The lookup table itself is a single array of size 2.6M (52 choose 5 cards), mapping every 5 card combination to a unique "score".
+The lookup table used is a single array of size 2.6M (52 choose 5 cards), mapping every 5 card combination to a unique "score".
 A combinatorial number system is leveraged, allowing for a dense one-to-one mapping of each combinations to a unique index in the table from 0 - 2598960 (52 choose 5).
-For the geeks, some basic DP using pascal's triangle was used to quickly create a combinatorial lookup table to convert each combination to a vector index :).

-Each score is calculated such that the lowest score represents the worst hand all the way ranging to the highest score representing the best hand.
+Each score is calculated such that the lowest score represents the worst hand, all the way ranging to the highest score representing the best hand.
-Thus, these scores can be used to quickly determine the best 5 card combination of the hand.
-The score-space is approximately 260M, so even the largest score fits in an int32.
+Thus, these scores can be used to quickly determine the best 5-card combination of a 7-card hand.
+The maximum score is approximately 260M, so all scores can be stored in an int32.

-That's it folks!